Expert medical and surgical care in Thailand

 • Post-operative knee stiffness or loss of extension (prevented with early physiotherapy)

-• Infection of the joint (rare, under 1%)
+• Infection of the joint (an uncommon complication)2,3

 • Deep vein thrombosis (uncommon in young, mobile patients)